 But before they can truly fall for one another Seretse must reveal who he really is, which is none other than the heir to the chiefdom of his home, Bechuanaland.
-Not only that, but he has been summoned home to take over for his uncle, “Tshekedi Khama” (Vusi Kuneni), who has been ruling in his absence.
-Despite his responsibilities, and knowing there will be sacrifices, Ruth does not hesitate to continue seeing Seretse.
-When he finally proposes the answer is easy for her; leaving home to go with him to Africa means that they will get to be together, so she does not even pause to think, the answer is “yes”.
+Not only that, but he has been summoned home to take over for his uncle “Tshekedi Khama” (Vusi Kuneni), who has been ruling Bechuanaland in his absence.
+Despite his responsibilities, and knowing there will be sacrifices, Ruth does not hesitate.
+She continues to see Seretse, and when he finally proposes, the answer is easy for her.
+Leaving home to go with him to Africa means that they will get to be together, so she does not even pause to think; her answer is “yes”.

 Films based on true stories can sometimes be the hardest ones to successfully make, because in many cases the filmmakers add drastic changes to the plot to appeal to a “general audience.”
 While it would be surprising if parts of the plot of A United Kingdom were not tampered with to make the story more theatrical, as a viewer I couldn’t care less because the filmmaking, story, and acting beautifully held their own while keeping the message of love and unity despite differences clear.

 Watching Oyelowo and Pike fall in love as Seretse and Ruth, set the tone for the whole movie.
 You truly felt like you were paying witness to two people feeling the flutter of butterflies from the first meeting, liking one another, and then falling for each other.
 The performances were natural and honest, the chemistry between the actors apparent.
 In fact, the chemistry was so believable that I searched the Internet to find out whether the pair had or have a real-life romance.
-Turns out, Oyelowo has been married to one of his other co-stars (Jessica Oyelowo who plays “Lady Lilly Canning”) in the film since 1998.
+Turns out, Oyelowo has been married to Jessica Oyelowo (who co-stars as “Lady Lilly Canning” in the film) since 1998.

 Another relationship that stood out was the one between Seretse and his Uncle.
 Their love and respect for one another despite any disagreements played towards the broader theme the film represents: acceptance for one’s beliefs is not always immediately received, but through persistence and setting of examples, we all have the power to change even the most stubborn of minds.

 Ruth spends a lot of time proving herself to her home country of England, her adopted country of Bechuanaland, her family (both biological and marital), and also to herself.
-Ironically, her true strength forms when circumstances unwillingly force her to be separated from her husband.
+Ironically, her true strength reveals itself when circumstances force her to be unwillingly separated from her husband.
 The literal distance between them forces Ruth to go from a shy, timid Englishwoman to a Queen who is not afraid to stand up for her beliefs and her people.
-This notable transition proving that a powerful love story does not mean the woman has to play a damsel in distress or lack a voice.
+This notable transition proves that a powerful love story does not mean the woman has to play a damsel in distress who lacks her own voice.

 Racial division is, of course, where almost all problems stem from in the film.
 The director, Amma Asante, balances this theme and the romantic storyline well by emphasizing the juxtaposition of Ruth and Seretse in private, against their public lives.
 There is also a stark contrast between shots in England and Africa.
 Asante makes England look dark and mysterious; the English actors overly formal and stiff compared to the scenes in Bechuanaland where there is a unity among the people that feels unparalleled.